 Water, Pooh says, sees the challenge of reaching the bottom pool from three different points of view: either over, around, or under the boulder.
 Maybe even a combination blend of these options.
 Regardless, by harnessing the invisible momentum of the universe (gravity) and the intelligent selecting of strategies, the water will almost always defeat the hardheaded boulder.

 I remember putting the book down as if someone had opened a new door to understanding the world around me.
-The universe, if I’d be brave enough to leave one-dimensional world of solutions behind, would naturally reveal opportunities – thus increasing my chances for success.
+The universe, if I’d be brave enough to leave the one-dimensional world of solutions behind, would naturally reveal opportunities – thus increasing my chances for success.
 And it worked.

 To this day in life I focus on the pool at the bottom of the mountain rather than the boulders in my way – knowing if I step back, be patient and resourceful, I will find ways around even the largest boulders in life.
 People, money, and even business challenges respond to the wisdom of Pooh.

-Pooh might have been be a “bear of very small brain” but we can all learn a lot from him.
+Pooh might have been a “bear of very small brain” but we can all learn a lot from him.